Back to Alaska

 Limits and Unknowns

-• It only applies to trusts created on or after the effective date of the act.
+• The new rules for changing irrevocable trusts only apply to trusts created on or after the date this law takes effect.

 Bill History